ncphillips/ndbooks.com/content/article/a-hora-de-clarice--new-york.md

 On Sunday, December 10th, 2017, Group .BR, New York's only Brazilian theater company partnered with Salles Institute, Brazil, for an evening of installations and performances from its latest show, _Inside the Wild Heart_, an adaptation of Lispector's first novel.
 Special guests Katrina Dodson, translator of _Complete Stories of Clarice Lispector_, and Rebecca Ariel Porte discussed Lispector's stories "Mineirinho" and "The Egg and the Chicken" with moderator Mila Burns.

 Thank you to all who came to celebrate Clarice Lispector.
-For those who couldn't be there, photographs and the amazing story of Mineirinho.
+For those who couldn't be there, for your reading pleasure, the amazing story of Mineirinho.

 **_Mineirinho_**